mattl1598/EPQ/draft-essay.md

+# Is the application of AI in consumer technology a good decision?

 ## Introduction

 Artificial Intelligence or AI is, in very basic terms, the ability of a computer program or machine to think and learn.